I think music is the highest levered creative form.

 Rationale: Songs are short.
 You can write a song in a few minutes.
 Paul McCartney wrote Yesterday in one minute!
 A huge number of very famous songs that may live on forever have been written in quick blinks of inspiration.

-You probably could write a poem or create some abstract Pollickesque work of art in a similarly small period of time but neither of these formats have the potential, like a song, to live internally in the hearts and minds of as many people because these two creative forms are somewhat less accessible–or just don’t have the same audience of ease of distribution.
+You probably could write a poem or create some abstract Pollickesque work of art in a similarly small period of time but neither of these formats has the potential, like a song, to live internally in the hearts and minds of as many people because these two creative forms are somewhat less accessible–or just don’t have the same audience of ease of distribution.

 You certainly can’t create an enduring movie in one minute.
 (Though when Vine was a thing I guess I was impressed at what could be accomplished in a few seconds of video.)